 “The Audain Art Museum will house one of the world’s finest collections of old First Nations masks, a superb collection of Emily Carr paintings, and works by some of Canada’s post war artists, who are known throughout the country as the British Columbia modernists and include Jack Shadbolt, E.J.
 Hughes and Gordon Smith and others.
 The collection will also include works from other internationally famous contemporary artists."

 " The collection will not be the most comprehensive collection of British Columbia art but it will be of very high quality and we will be highlighting artists who have made major contributions to the visual art history of our region.”

 In the fall of 2012, the Audain Foundation and Whistler Mayor Nancy Wilhelm-Morden discussed the possibility of constructing a world-class art museum to house the Audain art collection, which was a major exhibition at the Vancouver Art Gallery in 2011.
 Site preparation and construction began in September 2013 less than a year later.

-The Resort Municipality of Whistler (RMOW), the Audain Foundation, Patkau Architects and others have worked together to make the project a reality with plans to open the museum in 2015.
+The Resort Municipality of Whistler (RMOW), the Audain Foundation, Patkau Architects and others have worked together to make the project a reality with plans to open the museum in early 2016.
 Whistler Mayor Nancy Wilhelm-Morden is one of the Museum's board of directors.